 He turned back to the ground, dismounting as he did so to inspect the holes.

-Yep, as clear as day.
+Yep, it was as clear as day.
 There were spade marks in the ground.

 “This ground had been dug out,” Wade said.
 It was impossible to say exactly when the attack happened, but Wade could see hoof prints around the area.